We value the relationships that we have built with our diverse set of occupiers, continually striving to better understand and meet their needs.

-Close tenant relationships are an important part of our strategy.
+Close occupier relationships are an important part of our strategy.
 By knowing what our occupiers are thinking, we can work with them to provide solutions to their changing requirements.

 Meeting our occupiers’ needs

 When our occupiers need us, we make sure we are there for them.
-That’s why we run a dedicated helpdesk and hold regular tenant meetings to hear feedback and solve any issues.
+That’s why we run a dedicated helpdesk and hold regular occupier meetings to hear feedback and solve any issues.

-We have a dedicated GPE Building Manager allocated to each tenant, ensuring a human face is available at all times.
+We have a dedicated GPE Building Manager allocated to each occupier, ensuring a human face is available at all times.

-In addition, we produce tenant guides, bespoke to each building, which provide information on such issues as:
+In addition, we produce occupier guides, bespoke to each building, which provide information on such issues as: